NS European Union

 Erna was absolutely floored.
 She had spent the rest of the weekend pouring over the countless binders that filled the shelves of her home.
 Today was the first day of the rest of her life.
 She was to be the Statsminister of the Kingdom of Fremet.
 Even saying it out loud filled her with an unsettling mix of fear and excitement.
 Today’s agenda was long, but Erna was ready for it.
 She gave her beloved feline, Sir Cuddles, a snuggle before walking out the door.

 As Erna got into her car, she realised that this may be the last time she actually drives herself somewhere for the next 4 years.
-As she weaved her way through Trondheim’s morning bustle, she jammed to some of her favourite tunes, including the Inimican EuroVoice hit “xn--Its Raining Men-5w9h.”
+As she weaved her way through Trondheim’s morning bustle, she jammed to some of her favourite tunes, including the Inimican EuroVoice hit “It’s Raining Men.”
 As Erna neared the Staatsrat building, she noticed the crowds of people already packing into Republic Square to watch the inauguration.

 She passed through the barricades that had been set up by the Statspoliti and went to park in one of the Staatsrat’s subterranean parking garages.
 As she pulled in, she noticed Jermias Corbychov in stepping out of his camper van.
 He was supposed to be getting a co-op flat in the south of the city, but maybe he enjoyed the camper life?
 He had always had a screw or two loose anyways, Erna thought to herself.
 She pulled into her assigned parking space and was greeted by 4 members of the Statspoliti, who promptly guided her to upstairs to the great hall of the Staatsrat, where countless aides, party officials, and civil servants rushed about, preparing for the upcoming session of the Staatsrat.